 Software development costs include direct costs incurred for internally developed products and payments made to independent software developers and/or contract engineers.
-The Company accounts for software development costs in accordance with the Financial Accounting Standards Board guidance for the costs of computer software to be sold, leased, or otherwise marketed (Accounting Standards Codification subtopic 985-20, Costs of Software to Be Sold, Leased, or Marketed, or "ASC Subtopic 985-20").
+The Company accounts for software development costs in accordance with the Financial Accounting Standards Board ("FASB") guidance for the costs of computer software to be sold, leased, or otherwise marketed (Accounting Standards Codification subtopic 985-20, Costs of Software to Be Sold, Leased, or Marketed, or "ASC Subtopic 985-20").
 Software development costs are capitalized once the technological feasibility of a product is established, and such costs are determined to be recoverable.
-Technological feasibility of a product encompasses technical design documentation and integration documentation, or the completed and tested product design and working model.
-Software development costs are capitalized once technological feasibility of a product is established and such costs are determined to be recoverable against future revenues.
+The technological feasibility of a product encompasses technical design documentation and integration documentation, or the completed and tested product design and working model.
+Software development costs are capitalized once the technological feasibility of a product is established and such costs are determined to be recoverable against future revenues.
 Technological feasibility is evaluated on a project-by-project basis.
-Amounts related to software development that are not capitalized are charged immediately to the appropriate expense account.
-Amounts that are considered 'research and development' that are not capitalized are immediately charged to engineering, research, and development expense.
+Amounts related to software development that are not capitalized are immediately charged to engineering, research, and development expense.

-Capitalized costs for those products that are cancelled or abandoned are charged to product development expense in the period of cancellation.
-Commencing upon product release, capitalized software development costs are amortized to "Amortization Expense - Development" based on the straight-line method over a twenty-four month period.
+Capitalized costs for those products that are canceled or abandoned are charged to product development expenses in the period of cancellation.
+Commencing upon product release, capitalized software development costs are amortized to "Amortization Expense - Development" based on the straight-line method over a twenty-four-month period.

 The Company evaluates the future recoverability of capitalized software development costs on an annual basis.
 For products that have been released in prior years, the primary evaluation criterion is ongoing relations with the customer.
-The Company's evaluation of its capitalized software development assets resulted in impairment charges of \$0 for the quarter ended June 30, 2022 and \$0 for the year ended December 31, 2021.
+The Company's evaluation of its capitalized software development assets resulted in impairment charges of \$0 for the quarter ended September 30, 2022 and \$0 for the year ended December 31, 2021.